-Not only is housing is affordable in Smooth Rock Falls – the average MPAC assessed dwelling is $68,100 – but the average residential tax paid by residents of Smooth Rock Falls is one of the lowest in Northeastern Ontario according to a study done in 2015.
+The average MPAC assessed dwelling in Smooth Rock Falls is $68,100; and the average residential tax paid by residents of Smooth Rock Falls is one of the lowest in Northeastern Ontario according to a study done in 2015.

-Direct payment at the Town municipal office, we accept Cash, Debit, or Cheque (NO CREDIT CARD)
+Direct payment at the Town municipal office, we accept cash, debit, or cheque (no credit cards).

 If you own property in the Town of Smooth Rock Falls and have no outstanding taxes, you can register for convenient pre-authorized tax payments.
 You can enroll all of your properties in this program.
-Please call (705) 338-2717 ext.
-3 for more information or email firstname.lastname@example.org
+Please contact town hall for more information.

-Complete this Pre-Authorized Tax Payment Form and bring it to the front desk at the Municipal Office.
+Complete the following Pre-Authorized Tax Payment Form and bring it to the front desk at the Municipal Office.

 Every four years, the Municipal Property Assessment Corporation (MPAC) assesses your property’s value.
 MPAC is responsible for assessing and classifying all properties in Ontario in compliance with the Assessment Act and regulations set by the Government of Ontario.
 Every municipality in Ontario, including Smooth Rock Falls, is a member of MPAC.
 It provides municipalities with a range of assessment services, which includes preparing an annual assessment roll for use by a municipality in calculating property taxes.

 In 2016, MPAC updated the assessed values of every property in Ontario.
 Their assessors looked at sales and compared your property to similar properties that have sold in your area.
 This approach is called Current Value Assessment.

 While there are a number of factors that account for the assessment of a property, location is the most important one.
 As a result, comparing your assessment to similar properties in your area or neighbourhood will help you review your assessment.
 To find out more about how MPAC assessed properties, check out their website.